AireStream

 A human reader follows prose sequentially.
 An AI retrieval model scans candidate passages, tests each for self-containment, and extracts only those it can cite without importing context from surrounding sections (OpenAI, 2026).
 A paragraph beginning “This means clients can expect…” fails at extraction: the model cannot resolve “this” without the preceding section, so the passage is not extracted.

-GPT-5.5 Instant, the default ChatGPT model since May 2026, produces 52.5 per cent fewer hallucinated claims in finance and professional services contexts than its predecessor (OpenAI, 2026; TechCrunch, 2026).
+GPT-5.5 Instant, the default ChatGPT model since May 2026, produces fewer hallucinated claims in finance and professional services contexts than its predecessor (OpenAI, 2026).
 Higher accuracy standards require higher extraction confidence.
 Context-dependent passages fail before the model assesses any other signal.

 Why UK IFAs Are Not Appearing in ChatGPT: Four Island Test Failures